Krillh/Airzlinshire/Eras of History.md

 The history of civilization has many eras, each one started by a major shift.

 ## The Simple Era
 The Simple Era spanned from possibly before year 0 to around year 19,968 (.l.. lll. .... ....).
 The planet had just begun to thaw from the [[Great Ice Age]], allowing people to live out of caves year round.
 People had just learned how to plant food, and made the first tribes.
 These peoples were located near the equator on the western coast of the Solus Continent.
 Over time, as the world thawed more, they migrated north and south.
+Tribes' borders were very lose and for the most part, people got along well across tribes.
+Everyone was simply trying to survive the harsh conditions of a post-ice age.

+The language [[Gar]] was t
 ## The Copper Era
 The Copper Era extends from roughly 19,968 to 22016 (.l.l .ll. .... ....).
 The discovery of copper was groundbreaking, and altered society heavily.
 Over the course of 2048 (.l.. .... ....) years, copper was used to make tools, weapons, some structures, and much more.